 After Grant McVicar finished service with the Navy in World War Two he returned to Seattle and went into business with his father.
-The McVicars rented a brand-new storefront on the west side of 35th Ave NE between NE 85th and 86th Streets, in the space now occupied by All That Dance.
+The McVicars rented a brand-new storefront on the west side of 35th Ave NE between NE 85th and 86th Streets.
 McVicar Hardware operated 1946 to 1986, thriving in the climate of the post-war housing boom with young families fixing up their homes and yards in Wedgwood.

 Copyright notice: the text and photos of this article are protected under Creative Commons Copyright.
 Do not copy without permission.